leminhtuan2015/Today-I-Learn/swift/ViewController.md

   - Storyboard is the **clothes** - View layer

 ### Start a ViewController (transition to a ViewController)
  - 2 ways to transition to a ViewController :
     - instantiate ViewController.
-    - perform Segue.
+    - perform Segue

  - First way `present UIViewController`